bkw777/TPDD_stuff/README.md

 Initially there is only a modified version of SECTOR.BA, a TPDD2 sector reader.

 The intent of this project is to use all of the references below to put together one or more tools implemented in a more open, generic, and flexible form than what's currently available.
-No single resource brings it all together, but:
-- Normal file access for both TPDD1 and TPDD2 is documented
+The info is spread among a few different places, but the necessary bits of info for both TPDD1 and TPDD2 are documented
-- Sector access for TPDD1 is documented
-- Sector access for TPDD2 is documented

 ## TPDD1_sector.bas / SECTR1.DO
 BASIC program to access raw sectors on a TPDD1